Harshil-2910/Pizzabot/README.md

 •	Price of a used car depends on many factors such as the car's make, model, year, mileage, condition etc. Understanding the value of a used car becomes important for both buyers and sellers.
 For buyers, it will help them to know if they are paying a fair price for the car, they are interested in.
 For sellers, it will help them to price their car competitively to attract buyers.

 **About Dataset :**
-Brand: The manufacturer or company that produces the vehicle.
+**Brand**: The manufacturer or company that produces the vehicle.
-Model: The specific name or model of the vehicle.
+**Model**: The specific name or model of the vehicle.
-Model Year: The year in which the vehicle was manufactured.
+**Model Year**: The year in which the vehicle was manufactured.
-List Price: The price at which the vehicle is listed for sale.
+**List Price**: The price at which the vehicle is listed for sale.
-Color: The exterior color of the vehicle.
+**Color**: The exterior color of the vehicle.
-Configuration: The overall style or type of the vehicle, such as sedan, SUV, coupe, etc.
+**Configuration**: The overall style or type of the vehicle, such as sedan, SUV, coupe, etc.
-Condition: The condition of the vehicle, which can be new, used, or another relevant condition.
+**Condition**: The condition of the vehicle, which can be new, used, or another relevant condition.
-Body Type: The body style of the vehicle, such as 4-door, hatchback, convertible, etc.
+**Body Type**: The body style of the vehicle, such as 4-door, hatchback, convertible, etc.
-Wheel Configuration: The arrangement of wheels, such as front-wheel drive, all-wheel drive, etc.
+**Wheel Configuration**: The arrangement of wheels, such as front-wheel drive, all-wheel drive, etc.
-Transmission: The type of transmission the vehicle has, such as automatic, manual, or CVT (Continuously Variable Transmission).
+**Transmission**: The type of transmission the vehicle has, such as automatic, manual, or CVT (Continuously Variable Transmission).
-Fuel Type: The type of fuel the vehicle uses, such as gasoline, diesel, electric, etc.
+**Fuel Type**: The type of fuel the vehicle uses, such as gasoline, diesel, electric, etc.
-Mileage: The total distance the vehicle has been driven, often measured in miles or kilometers.
+**Mileage**: The total distance the vehicle has been driven, often measured in miles or kilometers.
-Carfax Link: A link to a Carfax report or similar vehicle history report for the vehicle's background information.
+**Carfax Link**: A link to a Carfax report or similar vehicle history report for the vehicle's background information.
-Dealer Address: The address of the dealership or seller where the vehicle is located.
+**Dealer Address**: The address of the dealership or seller where the vehicle is located.